 Featured Images in WordPress with RenderForm

-This article walks through how RenderForm works with WordPress, how the official plugin operates, and how to set it up for your own use.
+This article covers how RenderForm works with WordPress, how the official plugin handles the connection, and how to set it up.

 What is RenderForm?

-RenderForm is a tool that allows you to create images from templates using dynamic data.
-You create a design in the RenderForm dashboard and define which elements should accept input — for example, a post title or category.
+RenderForm is a tool for creating images from templates and passing in data.
+You build a design in the RenderForm dashboard and mark the parts that should change, such as a post title or category.

-Once set up, you can send values to those dynamic layers via API.
-RenderForm then generates a new image with that content and returns it as a finished graphic.
+Once that is set up, you send values to those dynamic layers through the API.
+RenderForm generates a new image with that content and returns the finished graphic.

 WordPress Integration Overview

 RenderForm provides an official WordPress plugin that connects your site to your RenderForm account.
-The plugin handles the process of sending post content to the RenderForm API and retrieving a completed image.
+The plugin sends post content to the RenderForm API and pulls back a completed image.

 When you publish or update a post: